Lerner Grad Degrees Harness the Power of STEM and Business

 The demand for collaboration between STEM and business is on the rise and several programs at the Lerner College are rising to meet that demand.

 The demand for experts in STEM (science, technology, engineering, and math) is on the rise, which means that organizations are looking for skilled workers to meet these needs.
 The current job market is in need of candidates who can speak both the languages of business and data science.
-Data is defining the 21st century.
+STEM occupations are projected to grow more than twice as fast as the overall job market in the next 10 years, according to the U.S. Bureau of Labor and Statistics.

 “Recent demand has changed the way business is done,” added Ruma Beldona, senior assistant dean for Lerner’s Graduate Programs Services.
 “This is why, as a program and directorates, we constantly review the curricula for our programs to better prepare our students for today’s competitive marketplace.”